jinfanfrankhu/jinfanfrankhu.github.io/_projects/2gayvoice/survey.md

 </details>

-You can find the response form <a href="https://forms.gle/GRgDbqmxchQDujbM6" target="_blank" rel="noopener noreferrer">here.
+You can find the response form <a href="https://forms.gle/GRgDbqmxchQDujbM6" target="_blank" rel="noopener noreferrer">here</a>.
 The audio files are below.
 Answer quickly and off what your gut tells you!
 Tip: sometimes there's some silence at the beginning of the file.
 Click into the middle to quickly get to audio.

 ## Audio Files